linfanf/linfanf.github.io/_pages/about.md

 About Me
 ======
 Hi!
 I'm a final-year PhD student in [Management Science and Engineering](https://msande.stanford.edu/) at Stanford, where I'm very fortunate to be advised by [Peter Glynn](https://web.stanford.edu/~glynn/).
-I'm a member of Stanford's [Operations Research group](https://or.stanford.edu/) and [Advanced Financial Technologies Lab](https://fintech.stanford.edu/).
+I'm a member of Stanford [Operations Research](https://or.stanford.edu/) and [Advanced Financial Technologies Lab](https://fintech.stanford.edu/).

 **I am on the 2022-23 academic job market.**